getsentry/sentry-javascript/MIGRATION.md

 This will let you select which updates to run, and automatically update your code.
 Make sure to still review all code changes!

+## Deprecate `scope.setTransactionName()`

+Instead, either set this as attributes or tags, or use an event processor to set `event.transaction`.

 ## Deprecate `scope.getTransaction()` and `getActiveTransaction()`

 Instead, you should not rely on the active transaction, but just use `startSpan()` APIs, which handle this for you.